howard8888/workspace/README.md

 - `tests/test_smoke.py` — basic reasonableness (asserts True).
 - `tests/test_boot_prime_stand.py` — seeds stand near NOW and asserts a path NOW → pred:stand exists.
-- `tests/test_inspect_binding_details.py` — uses a small demo world to exercise binding shape, provenance (`meta.policy/created_by/...`), engram pointers, and incoming/outgoing edge degrees as expected by the “Inspect binding details” menu.
+- `tests/test_inspect_binding_details.py` — uses a small demo world and asserts that inspect-binding reports edge degrees as expected by the “Inspect binding details” menu.
+- `tests/test_phase_vi_c_spatial.py` — checks that the newborn-goat environment’s **spatial movement and safety gating** behave as described: `follow_mom` moves the kid off the cliff and into shelter, and the Rest gate respects BodyMap’s safety zone (vetoes rest near the cliff, allows rest when shelter is near and the cliff is far).

 The demo world for these tests is built via `cca8_test_worlds.build_demo_world_for_inspect()`, which creates a tiny, deterministic WorldGraph (anchors NOW/HERE, stand/fallen/cue_mom/rest predicates, and a single engram pointer) that you can also use interactively via `--demo-world`.
 Unit tests (pytest)